ProfMoo/home/infrastructure/README.md

 ## Prerequisites

 1. Terraform installed (check [the providers file](./talos/providers.tf) for the specific version requirements)

-## How To Use

-1. Install Proxmox VE v8.0+ on a baremetal machine (or more than one).
+2. Install Proxmox VE v8.0+ on a baremetal machine (or more than one).
-2. Ensure you have a file named `aws-credentials` in the `talos` directory in the format:
+3. Ensure you have a file named `aws-credentials` in the `talos` directory in the format:

     ```text
     [default]